Shabbat

 Friday night with WHC is the place to be.
 It all begins with food, fun, and community!

-If you would like to sponsor a portion of a future Shabbat@WHC to celebrate a milestone or honor a memory, please contact Lindsay Feldman, Executive Director, at lfeldman@whctemple.org.
+If you would like to sponsor a portion of a future Shabbat@WHC to celebrate a milestone or honor a memory, please contact Margaret Cohen, Director of Philanthropy, at mcohen@whctemple.org.

 Cantor Hamstra, Rabbi Shankman, and Rabbi Fischel singing on the bimah during Shabbat.